mavryk-network/mavryk-protocol/docs/alpha/token_management.rst

   - ``"unstaked_deposits"`` represents the accounts of unstaked frozen tokens.
     Accounts in this category are further identified by the following additional fields:

-    - the field ``"staker"`` contains the public key hash of the staker who owns the frozen funds
+    - the field ``"staker"``  whose value is either

+      - a ``"contract"`` field, that contains the public key hash of the staker owning the funds and a ``"delegate"`` (public key hash) which gets staking power from the deposit,
+      - just a ``"delegate"`` to designate collectively the deposits of all stakers and the delegate itself.
     - the field ``"cycle"`` contains either the cycle at which the funds have been unstaked or the last unslashable cycle (``MAX_SLASHING_PERIOD + CONSENSUS_RIGHTS_DELAY`` before current cycle) if it is greater than the unstaking